docksal/docksal/docs/content/core/volumes.md

 The only added cost is having to stick with a browser-based IDE and terminal for file operations.

 See [stacks/volumes-none.yml](https://github.com/docksal/docksal/blob/master/stacks/overrides-none.yml) for
-details on Docker volumes with this option.
+details on Docker volumes definition with this option.

 #### Using None Volumes